PGCE (Secondary): Modern Languages

 • We'll help you to understand what constitutes ‘good practice’ in teaching.

-• We encourage students to develop a second or third teaching language, and we build in opportunities for you to teach each other.
+• We encourage you to develop a second or third teaching language, and we build in opportunities for you to teach each other.

 • You’ll have the opportunity to use stories, songs, drama, multimedia, and artworks in your practice.